mloubout/SC20Paper/paper.md

 Can solve large scale and non-trivial physics problem both on conventional clusters and in the Cloud Good performance
-High level interface that allows simple and mathematical expression of cmplicated pgysics
+High level interface that allows simple and mathematically based expression of complicated physics.

 [fdelmodc]:https://github.com/JanThorbecke/OpenSource.git